Smaranda Jim Registered MBACP

 Most of us will feel the need for extra support during certain periods of our lives.
 Sometimes, the best form of support is counselling.
 Once you take that crucial first step and pro-actively seek to find answers, solutions or someone who listens carefully and without judgement, the journey begins.
-Together we would explore your difficulties and build up the skills and confidence that would enable you to lead a happier life, with less anxiety and increased confidence in dealing with relationship issues.
+We would explore your challenges together and build up the skills and confidence that will enable you to lead a happier life, with less anxiety and increased confidence in dealing with relationship issues.

 Training, qualifications & experience

 I have extensive experience working with both children and adults, affected by a wide variety of difficulties.
 Here are some of the issues I've encountered most frequently:

 - relationship difficulties (romantic, family, friendships)